 All information contained in the holding report must be current as of the date no more than 45 days prior to the date the report is submitted.
-If you do not have any holdings to report, this should be indicated on the relevant holdings report.
+If an Access Person does not have any holdings to report, this should be indicated on the relevant holdings report.
+If all holdings are maintained in brokerage accounts, account statements may be provided in lieu of a separate holdings report.
+If brokerage statements are provided, the Access Person must provide written verification of the accuracy of the information provided on the account statements, to the best of the Access Person's knowledge and belief.
+The Initial and Annual Holdings Report forms can be used for this verification.